 - False Alarm — The alert

-The Manually Blackholed classification indicates that the DNS request to a domain was denied because it is on the Blacklist.
-For more information about the Blacklist, see Manage DNSWatch Blacklisted Domains.
+The Manually Blocked classification indicates that the DNS request to a domain was denied because it is on the Blacklist.
+For more information about the Blacklist, see Manage DNSWatch Blacklist Domains.

 View Alert Details